foluALX/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm - command to delete file
-rm -r - command to delete directory cd .. - change directory to previous
+rm -r - command to delete directory cd .. - change directory to previous ls -la .. /boot - list all directories and parent